JohnDanz/augur-core-changes/README.md

   returnValue,
   numOutcomes
 )

+data controller
 ```
-`completeSets` has no data structure of it's own.
-It does however have an event, `completeSetsLogReturn` which creates a log with information about the `sender`, `market`, `type` of trade, the `returnValue`, and the number of outcomes bought or sold `numOutcomes`.
+Like most contracts, `completeSets` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur. `completeSets` also has an event, `completeSetsLogReturn` which creates a log with information about the `sender`, `market`, `type` of trade, the `returnValue`, and the number of outcomes bought or sold `numOutcomes`.

 ### completeSets method changes, additions, and removals:
 ```